Multiverse: Arguments against multiverse hypotheses

 Philosopher Philip Goff argues that the inference of a multiverse to explain the apparent fine-tuning of the universe is an example of Inverse Gambler's Fallacy.

 Stoeger, Ellis, and Kircher note that in a true multiverse theory, "the universes are then completely disjoint and nothing that happens in any one of them is causally linked to what happens in any other one.
 This lack of any causal connection in such multiverses really places them beyond any scientific support".

-In May 2020, astrophysicist Ethan Siegel expressed criticism in a Forbes blog post that parallel universes would have to remain a science fiction dream for the time being, based on the scientific evidence available to us.
+In May 2020, in a Forbes blog post, astrophysicist Ethan Siegel expressed criticism of the claim of results from the Antarctic Impulsive Transient Antenna providing evidence for the multiverse, commenting that parallel universes would have to remain a science fiction dream for the time being.

 Scientific American contributor John Horgan also argues against the idea of a multiverse, claiming that they are "bad for science."

 Types

 Max Tegmark and Brian Greene have devised classification schemes for the various theoretical types of multiverses and universes that they might comprise.